ObjectVision/GeoDMS/README.md

 granted by an additional written contract for support, assistance and/or development

 # Contact
-Feel free to contact us for any landuse modeling, transport modeling or general geographic related questions.
+Feel free to contact us for landuse modeling, transport modeling or geographic scientific computing projects.

 Object Vision BV
 Website:  [https://objectvision.nl](https://objectvision.nl)